thosoo/apk-sdk-patcher/README.md

 After running the script the file `testdata/sample.apk` will be available and can be patched using the Docker image or the local script.
+The script prints the full path to the APK on stdout so automation workflows can easily capture it.